QuantLet/Styleguide-and-FAQ/Userguide.md

 origin and purpose.
 Furthermore, a list of keywords and references to other related Quantlets are stated.
-The relevance of the header lies in its functionality as an information source for all suceeding data mining activities (e.g. Clustering, filtering and recomandation engines).
+The relevance of the header lies in its functionality as an information source for all suceeding data mining activities (e.g. Clustering, filtering and recommendation engines).
 Because clustering is an integral part of QuantNet the provision of sufficient meta-information is mandatory.